thisguycode/itchyfingers.spring-boot-demo.security/Readme.md

 - `docs/*`

 ## Resource
-A lost of resources are available out there to understand Spring Securith and JWT.
+A lot of resources are available out there to understand Spring Securith and JWT.
 But following resources are really recommand.

 - https://github.com/rmitula/spring-security-jwt